nasa013/nasa013/README.md

 - **Email**: nadak2982@gmail.com

-📌 Open to opportunities in AI, data science, mental health tech, and video editing projects.
+📌 Open to opportunities in AI, data science, and video editing projects.
 🚀 Let’s innovate and create together!